Nelson Cuevas: Career

-Born in Asunción, Paraguay, Cuevas started his career at Club Atlético Tembetary, a lower division club from Paraguay, before moving to River Plate of Argentina in 1998.
+Born in Asunción, Paraguay, Cuevas started his career at Tembetary, a lower division club from Paraguay, before moving to River Plate of Argentina in 1998.
 He will forever be remembered by River fans for his memorable goals against Racing and Boca, the first resulting in River's championship win.
-In the 2004–05 season he was transferred to Club América of Mexico, who loaned him out to Pachuca where he was champion in the year 2006.
+In the 2004–05 season, he was transferred to Club América of Mexico, who loaned him out to Pachuca, where he was champion in the year 2006.
 He then returned to Club América.

 Cuevas was released by Club América, and trained for brief period with Premier League club Portsmouth.
 Portsmouth and Blackburn Rovers were strongly linked to him, with the player stating that a move to England was a possibility.
 However, Cuevas would end up playing the first half of 2008 for Libertad in his native country and was later signed by Brazilian club Santos in July 2008.
 On 15 January 2009, he was released from his contract with Santos.

 On 9 February, Cuevas signed a six-month deal with Universidad de Chile, one of the most popular teams in that country.
-On 7 July he won the 2009 Apertura tournament with Universidad de Chile ending with 18 match played and 3 goals.
-At the end of the tournament he announced that he will not renew with the Chilean club.
+On 7 July, he won the 2009 Apertura tournament with Universidad de Chile ending with 18 match played and 3 goals.
+At the end of the tournament, he announced that he will not renew with the Chilean club.

-During the 2009 off-season Cuevas had trials at FC Twente (making his debut in a friendly match played in the Netherlands, which ended in victory against Borussia Mönchengladbach) and Hannover 96.
-Cuevas did not finalize his contract with the aforementioned European clubs and returned to Paraguay to play for Olimpia Asunción, where he is trying to return to the top form he once had during his River Plate years.
-On 16 December 2010 he signed with Mexican football club Puebla F.C.
+During the 2009 off-season, Cuevas had trials at Twente (making his debut in a friendly match played in the Netherlands, which ended in victory against Borussia Mönchengladbach) and Hannover 96.
+Cuevas did not finalize his contract with the aforementioned European clubs and returned to Paraguay to play for Olimpia Asunción, where he tried to return to the top form he once had during his River Plate years.
+On 16 December 2010, he signed with Mexican football club Puebla.

 On 14 July 2011, Cuevas signed a contract with Cerro Porteño.